svenvg93/GitBook/docker/proxies/cloudflare-tunnels.md

 ### Environment File

-As we don't want the token to be in the docker-compose file we create a **.**`env` file in the same directory as your `docker-compose.yml`.
+To keep the token secure, create a `.env` file in the same directory as your `docker-compose.yml`:

-In this `.env` file place the following content.

 ```yaml
 TOKEN=<Your tunnel token>
 ```

-Replace the `<Your tunnel token>` with the long strong of characters that it behind the `-- token` of the command we just copied from the Cloudflare website.
+> Replace <Your tunnel token> with the token obtained from the Cloudflare dashboard.

-Now we will start Cloudlfared by running:
+## Start Cloudflared

+Run the following command to start Cloudflared:

 ```bash
 docker compose up -d
 ```

-If everything is correct you will see your tunnel connected within a couple of seconds.
-When its conncted click **Next**.
+If successful, you will see your tunnel connected within a few seconds.
+Click **Next** in the Cloudflare dashboard.

-## Adding a Public Hostname
+## Add a Public Hostname

-You don't need to add a public hostname for clouflared itself.
+	1. You don’t need to add a public hostname for Cloudflared itself.

-Fill in the follwing field:
+	2. Fill in the following fields:

-* **Subdomain** — the subdomain to use for example; **test**
-* **Domain** — pick the domain name to use form the list;
-* **Type** — Select **HTTP**
+	•	Subdomain: e.g., test
+	•	Domain: Select your domain name from the list.
+	•	Type: Select HTTP.
-* **URL** — If the application is on the same docker network you can use the container name.
-If thats not the case use the IP Address.
-If it does not use the default http port specifiy the ports with `:<portnumber>` behind the IP Address/Container name.
+	•	URL: If the application is on the same Docker network, use the container name.
+Otherwise, use the IP address and specify the port if it is not the default HTTP port (e.g., :<portnumber>).

-As last step click **Save Tunnel.** Now the tunnel will get the configuration and you can access your service via Cloudflare.
+	3. Click Save Tunnel.

-If you want to add more services through the same tunnel.
-Go to the **Networks** -> **Tunnels** page
+To add more services through the same tunnel, repeat the above steps for each service.

-* Click on the Tunnel you want to add the Public Hostname to.
-* Click on **Edit**
-* Go to **Public Hostname**
-* Click on **Add a public hostname**
-* Fill in the fields **Subdomain**, **Domain**, **Type**, **URL**.
-Like described above.

 ## Monitoring

-Cloudflared can expose metrics about the tunnels.
-We will use Prometheus to scrape the metrics and Grafana to display them.
+Cloudflared can expose metrics that can be scraped by Prometheus and displayed in Grafana.

 ### Metrics

-#### Docker Configuration
+Enable Metrics in Docker Configuration

-In order to enable the endpoint we need to add the environment variables below to the `docker-compose.yml`
+Add the following environment variable to your `docker-compose.yml`:

 ```yaml
 environment:
     TUNNEL_METRICS: 0.0.0.0:9100
 ```

-We will need to recreate the contianer for the environment variables to be picked up.
+Recreate the container to apply the changes:

 ```bash
 docker compose up -d --force-recreate